Pratincoles and Plovers

 1991 Kinsale Marsh, adult, 5th to 8th October.

-Distribution: the Pacific Golden-Plover breeds in western Alaska and Siberia and winters on islands across the Pacific Ocean, through southeast Asia, to northeastern Africa.
+Global Distribution: the Pacific Golden-Plover breeds in western Alaska and Siberia and winters on islands across the Pacific Ocean, through southeast Asia, to north-eastern Africa.
 It is uncommon in North America, found breeding in Alaska, and migrating and wintering in small numbers along the Pacific Coast.
 (Cornell Lab of Ornithology)

 Uncommon passage migrant and winter visitor.

 Common passage migrant in spring and autumn, and common winter visitor.
-Very scarce breeder.
+Very scarce breeding species.

 The breeding and winter population in the county has declined in recent decades.